YOUR ALASKAN ADVENTURES

 Picture

 Indigenous Cultures : There are a number of Indigenous Cultures found in Southwest Alaska.
-Yup’ik (YOO-PIK) & Cup’ik (Choo-pik) peoples (similar to those in the Far North) rely on the environment around them.
+Yup’ik (YOO-PIK) & Cup’ik (Choo-pik) people that rely on the environment around them.
 They practice traditional hunting and gathering, as well as more creative outlets like making masks, dance fans and grass baskets.
-The Unangax̂ (Oo-nun-gahx) and Sugpiaq (Soog-pyack) peoples rely heavily on their close relations to the sea, from their foods to their clothes, and were heavily influenced by the Russian cultures along the Aleutian Islands.
+The Unangax̂ (Oo-nun-gahx) and Sugpiaq (Soog-pyack) people rely on their close relations to the sea, from their food to their clothes, and were heavily influenced by the Russian cultures along the Aleutian Islands.

 Largest Cities : Bethel, Dillingham, Dutch Harbor & the Aleutian Islands and Kodiak.